My Child Has Been Injured At School, What Can I Do?

 - A playground injury could have been caused by a lack of adult supervision, defective playground equipment, or another student’s bullying behavior.

 In some instances, you may find that multiple parties were at fault.
-If your child was hurt by a bully, for instance, you might need to pursue a claim against that student’s parents, as well as the school if they had received complaints but failed to take any reasonable action to discipline the bully and protect your child.
+If a bully hurt your child, for example, you might need to pursue a claim against that student’s parents and the school if they received complaints but failed to take any reasonable action to discipline the bully and protect your child.

-A personal injury attorney will help you collect evidence, determine who was at fault for the accident, and begin constructing a compelling case so that you can collect the compensation you and your child need to recover.
+A personal injury attorney will help you collect evidence, determine who was at fault for the accident, and construct a compelling case to collect the compensation you and your child need to recover.

-You will need a personal injury lawyer’s help to determine your next course of action.
-However, your timeline for filing a claim is largely dependent on whether your child was injured in a public or private school.
+You will need a personal injury lawyer’s help to determine your following action.
+However, your filing timeline largely depends on whether your child was injured in a public or private school.

-While a lawsuit against a private school is very similar to a lawsuit against a private business or organization, public schools may be considered governmental entities: meaning that you will have to take action fast, often within six months.
+While a lawsuit against a private school is very similar to a lawsuit against a private business or organization, public schools may be considered governmental entities, meaning that you must take action quickly, often within six months.
 Complaints against governmental entities must adhere to other special rules.

 Contact Us Today